-Students who submit a working GenericNode and performance comparison using all three protocols (TCP, UDP, and RMI) without significant errors will be eligible for up to 20% extra credit.
+Students who submit a working GenericNode and performance comparison using all three protocols (TCP, UDP, and RMI) without errors are eligible for up to 20% extra credit.

-The preferred implementation for assignment #1 is in Java 8.
+The preferred implementation for assignment #1 is in Java 8 or Java 11.
+The version of Java must be clearly indicated in the submission.
 Students are free to implement assignment #1 in C, C++, or Python if preferred.
 Solutions in alternate languages must include documentation to describe how to operate the client and server in the alternate language.
 All operations including setup must be explained.
 Components must be deployed using server and client docker containers.
 If the operation of any client or server functions (put, get, del, store, exit) is unclear, no credit will be granted for these operations.